-In general, there are three things you want to consider when deciding on boho flooring options — color, material and lifestyle considerations.
-As it happens, color and material are closely connected due to the vast opportunities available in bohemian decor.
-Still, different aspects of your life also should play a role in choosing the right flooring for you.
+In general, there are three considerations with bohemian flooring options — color, material and lifestyle.
+Color and material are closely connected due to the vast opportunities available in bohemian decor.
+Still, different lifestyle aspects should also play a role in choosing the right flooring.

 Color and Material

 Generally speaking, the specific colors you use don’t matter too much.
 The point of the bohemian style is to contradict convention and stand out.
 You can use a particular color palette as a structure or freestyle it.

 The right flooring color will depend on your preferred material.
 For example, if you’re looking to install hardwood or vinyl flooring, then you’ll want to stick with bright, simple hues.
 Light to medium colors often work best.

 With natural materials, in particular, you’ll want to embrace simplicity.
 Your home design will probably involve lots of patterns and colors elsewhere, so a subtle hardwood or vinyl floor will look fantastic.

 You can implement a unique design with stone tiles if desired.
 Try to keep stone patterns bright and straightforward in light to medium colors.

 Carpet can be an excellent choice if you want an eye-catching base for a room.
 It allows you to work unique and exciting designs into your floors.
 You’ll generally want to stick with natural materials and bright colors, but beyond that, the choice is yours!
 Just make sure you look out for common mistakes when buying and installing a carpeted floor.